 For example, you might set up a skeleton project structure of Root nodes, Views, Model Packages and Packages, for which you initially would be working on the 'Project' tab and - for the lower levels of the model - the 'Context' tab.
-You would not need to use the 'Diagram' or 'Element' tabs and could hide them.
+You would not need to use the 'Diagram' tab and could hide it.

-Conversely, you might have set a large diagram to open automatically when you log on to Enterprise Architect, and spend the whole session working on the elements of that diagram, so you could hide the 'Project' and 'Context' tabs, and even the 'Diagram' tab, to just work on the 'Element' tab.
+Conversely, you might have set a large diagram to open automatically when you log on to Enterprise Architect, and spend the whole session working on the elements of that diagram, so you could hide the 'Project' and 'Context' tabs, and just work on the 'Diagram' tab, and/or on the 'Details' tab of the Inspector window.